osamasaied127/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js

 This script deletes all regular files (not directories) with a .js extension in the current directory and its subfolders.

+# 11-directories

+This script counts the number of directories and subdirectories in the current directory, excluding the current and parent directories.